5 Things You Need to Know Before Tomorrow’s 2017 Emmy Awards

 HBO

 4. Don't expect any Game of Thrones wins.
 While fans are still coming off of their season seven high, they shouldn't expect Jon Snow or Daenerys to snag a statue.
-The HBO show wasn't eligible for the Emmys this season because it premiered July 16, 2017 and the eligibility period for Emmy entries was from June 1, 2016 – May 31, 2017 (sigh of relief for everyone else).
-Was this the work of the White Walkers?
+The HBO show wasn't eligible for the Emmys this year because it premiered July 16, 2017 and the eligibility period for Emmy entries was from June 1, 2016 to May 31, 2017 (sigh of relief for everyone else).

 HBO is still in the lead for networks with the most nominations—according to Variety, it has 111.